100 Bloody Acres (2012)

 The daughter of a US diplomat uses her friendship with a Chinese girl to uncover a nefarious plot by China.

 This is basically a children’s film.
-It’s the only William Castle film that I can’t manage to get through.
-It’s combination of Cold War arrogance and chipper American can-do attitude is aneurysm-producing.
+It’s the only William Castle film that I will never watch again.
+Its combination of Cold War arrogance and chipper American can-do attitude is aneurysm-producing.
 Just the same, it’s a well-made film.

 13 Frightened Girls is under copyright.
 You can get it alone on DVD but why would you?
 For less money, you can get William Castle Film Collection, which also comes with four good films: 13 Ghosts, Mr Sardonicus, Homicidal, and The Old Dark House.